jacenchen228/Change-Clothes-ReID/README.md

 ### Test

-For performance evaluation, the only hyper-parameter --evaluate should be added to the command line to change the mode.
+For performance evaluation, the only hyper-parameter `--evaluate` should be added to the command line to change the mode.
 One example of corresponding command lines could be shown as follows:

 ```Python
         python main.py --evaluate -s $SOURCE_DATASET -t $TARGET_DATASET -j 2 --height 256 --width 128 --batch-size 64 -a $MODEL_NAME --save-dir $SAVE_DIR --root $DATA_ROOT --gpu-devices $GPU_ID --dist-metric cosine --load-weights $WEIGHT_PATH
 ```

 The pretrained model weights could be downloaded from [here](https://pan.baidu.com/s/1WnrAxFFkX0ksquM7SJwSIA) (code:u9ir).
 You could specify the dataset name (check `lib/models/__init__.py`) and put the weight file in `$WEIGHT_PATH`.
-Then you could check the performance which is shown in the following.
+Then you could check the performances which are shown in the following.

 ### Performance
 #### PRCC